macadmins/umad/README.md

 ```

 ### Due date text
-This is the bolded portion of the UI towards the top.
+This is the bolded portion of the UI towards the top under the ["titletext".](#title-text)
 ```xml
 <string>--duedatetext</string>
 <string>MDM Enrollment is required by 12/31/2018 (No Restart Required)</string>